SvrAdityaReddy/Learning_Rust/README.md

 	"cnd2"
 };

-if is an expression in rust so we can use as value to a variable
+"if" is an expression in rust so we can use as value to a variable can have tail expressions

+for num in [1,2 ,3].iter() {
+println!("{}", num);
+}

+"loop" is unconditional loop, represents infinite loop

+'outer: loop {
+	if cnd {
+		break 'outer;
+	}
+}

+ranges 0..50
+ranges 0..=50

+string slice str } borrowed string value cannot be modified String } value can be modified

+by default assignment of string is borrowed string

+let msg = "123".to_string();

+let msg = String::from("123");

+String have capacity apart from len

+word.bytes();

+word.chars(); // returns iterators
+.nth(3) // for indexing into string, iterators facilitate this